cnbbooks/lfe-sicp/fm/preface-3/church.md

 [^7]: "Computability" was the term which Turing used.

-[^8]: See the discussion of "Propositional Functions" in the section "The Notation in Principia Mathematica":  http://plato.stanford.edu/entries/pm-notation/#4
+[^8]: See the discussion of "Propositional Functions" in the section "The Notation in Principia Mathematica":  http://plato.stanford.edu/entries/pm-notation/#4.
+Note that the section of the *Principia Mathematica* which they reference in that linked discussion on the Standford site is at the beginning of "Section B: Theory of Apparent Variables" in the *Principia*.